nicksteinbauer/redbarncms/src/pages/blog/2021-07-01-another-blog-entry.md

 ---
 templateKey: blog-post
-title: "Meet Darin Stephens, PE.
-A discussion on Early Utility and Earthwork Coordination as it relates to rail. "
+title: "Meet Darin Stephens, PE. -A discussion on Early Utility and Earthwork Coordination as it relates to rail. "
 date: 2021-07-01T15:35:29.859Z
 description: "A discussion with Darin Stephens on Early Utility and Earthwork